-A CEGS proposes a very substantial advance to addressing a critical issue in genomic science or genomic medicine.
+A CEGS proposes a very substantial advance to addressing a critical issue in genomic science.
 Achieving a substantial advance entails risk; this is balanced by the potential for very high payoff and requires an outstanding scientific plan and effective management strategy.